MicrosoftDocs/power-automate-docs/articles/desktop-flows/hosted-machine-groups.md

 1. From the drop  down list, select the updated VM image to be used by the hosted machine group.

 > [!NOTE]
+>
-> Upon updating of VM image, all existing hosted bots (if any) will complete their ongoing desktop flow runs prior to being reprovisioned with the new VM image.
+> - Upon updating of VM image, all existing hosted bots (if any) will complete their ongoing desktop flow runs prior to being reprovisioned with the new VM image.
+> - The current and updated VM image must have the same security type.
+For example, you cannot update from non-trusted launch enabled to trusted launch enabled, and vice versa.

 :::image type="content" source="media/hosted-machine-groups/vm-image-update-select.png" alt-text="Screenshot of the VM image update action on the hosted machine group details page.":::